winitzki/scall/tutorial/programming_dhall.md

 To imitate a hierarchical library structure having modules and submodules, the Dhall standard library uses nested records.
 By convention, each module has a top-level file called `package.dhall` that defines a record with all values from that module.
 Some of those values could be again records containing values from other modules (that also define their own `package.dhall` in turn).
-The top level of the entire Prelude exports a record in [`package.dhall`](https://prelude.dhall-lang.org/package.dhall) that contains all modules in the Prelude.
+The top level of Dhall's standard prelude has a file called [`package.dhall`](https://prelude.dhall-lang.org/package.dhall) that contains a record with all modules in the prelude.

+Note that the standard prelude is not treated specially by Dhall.
+It is just a regular import from an Internet URL.

 #### Frozen imports and hashing